bertholdm/isfdb3-calibre/README.md

 - Workarounds for not Calibre's float format compatible series numbers (as 61/62 or roman numbers)
 - Converts language field text to Calibre's language code.

+The title can be formatted using a template (see options).
+Example: The template "{series} {series_index:03d} - {title} - {authors_sort}" produces "Utopia Zukunftsroman 001 - Strafkolonie Mond - Tjörnsen, Alf".

 Planned Features / ToDo's:

 There are a lot of things (and suggestions?).